 First sentence: “And here he was, Dante, with his head resting on my chest.”

 Support your local independent bookstore: buy it there!

-Content: There is some drinking and swearing, including mulitple f-bombs.
-It’s in the teen section (grades 9+) of the bookstore.
+Content: There is much swearing, including many f-bombs, teenage drinking, and some tasteful sex.
+It’s in the Teen section (grades 9+) of the bookstore.

 Ah, Aristotle and Dante.
 I remember liking the first book when it came out, but not loving it.
 I’ve read Saenz’s stuff since then (like one other book?)
 And I have respect for his observations on life and living.
 This is no different.

 Picking up where the first book left off, Aristotle and Dante are together, but because it’s 1987, they are not telling many people.
 Their parents, of course, but really that’s it.
 See, it’s dangerous to be gay in El Paso in 187.
 Dante got beat up, as do other characters for being too flamboyant, not “manly” enough.
 But Ari and Dante learn how to be together, Ari learns how to have friends and be a part of the group, they grw up and graduate, suffer loss, and basically Live.

 It’s a beautiful book, full of Love of all kinds, full of Life and Heart.
 It’s gorgeously written; Saenz knows how to put words that Mean Something on a page.
 It’s probably a bit long, and the Tragic Event the back cover copy alludes to takes place nearly 2/3 of the way through.
 But, those re minor complaints.
 Saenz is a gorgeous writer and this is a gorgeous book.